bencodes-au/NPC-Generator/outline.md

 - gender
 - trait
 - background
+- name
+- title
 - return to menu

-Upon selecting, loads a description of the category Returns to describe category menu
+Upon selecting, loads a description of the category Returns to menu

 ### Exit
 show exiting
-save current state to json file